 Looking for More?

 Wondering what other types of questions you’ll run into on the Part 107 Test?
-Check out our blog for examples of questions, as well as detailed explanations that will give you an idea of what you’ll need to know for the exam.
+Check out 21 questions you’re sure to see on the Part 107 test.

 If you’ve decided that you are interested in getting your remote pilot certificate and need help studying for the Part 107 Test, you might want to check out Drone Launch Academy’s comprehensive Part 107 prep course.
 The course has over 120 minutes of HD video instruction, practice quizzes, a downloadable e-book, and a practice final exam that simulates the real FAA test.

 Since you took the time to read allll the way to the bottom of this article, we want to offer you $50 off the course!